hyperledger-gerrit-archive/fabric-sdk-java/README.md

 ### Chain creation
 A chain code configuration file (src/test/fixture/foo.configtx)is needed when creating a new Chain.
 This is created with Hyperledger Fabric configtxgen tool.

-For the sample in the End2endIT.java the command run was <code>configtxgen -outputCreateChannelTx foo.configtx -profile SampleSingleMSPSolo -channelID foo<code>
+For the sample in the End2endIT.java the command run was

+ `build/bin/configtxgen -outputCreateChannelTx foo.configtx -profile SampleSingleMSPSolo -channelID foo`

+ If `build/bin/configtxgen` tool is not present  run `make configtxgen`

 #Basic Troubleshooting